 2. Social companionship: Cats and dogs are well known for offering affection and unconditional love, which can help if you’re feeling lonely or isolated.
 Also, dogs in particular require owners to get out and about in the community, which can open up social interaction with neighbours.
 However, Cressman says any pet – whether dog, cat, hamster or bird – would provide more benefit than no pet at all.

 1. Cost: Apart from the initial cost of adoption, pets can come with a hefty price tag when you take into account food, accessories, care and regular veterinary bills.
-The ASPCA notes that a medium-sized dog will cost the average pet owner $1,580 in the first year, while a cat will cost you $1,035.
-Statistics Canada says that in 2008, the average household spent $890 on pet expenses.
-Before adopting a pet, it’s therefore important to consider whether you can afford to cover these costs along with such potential unexpected pet expenses as emergency veterinary bills.
+According to the Ontario Veterinary Medical Association, a puppy will cost the average pet owner close to $3,000 in the first year, while a cat will cost nearly $2,000.
+You can expect the expense to decrease somewhat in 2nd and subsequent years, once you’re past the cost of spaying/neutering and initial outlays for equipment such as crates and beds, but you’ll still have ongoing bills for food and treats, cat litter, routine health care, grooming, pet-sitting or boarding and replacing chewed-up or worn-out equipment.
+Before adopting a pet, it’s therefore important to consider whether you can afford to cover these normal costs, along with such potential unexpected expenses as emergency veterinary bills.

 2. Time commitment: Think of the time required to clean up after a dog or cat (vacuuming or cleaning out a litter box, for example), or the hours needed to take care of the pet itself, including exercising, brushing, bathing, shopping for pet food, vet visits and the training of the pet.
 Consider what kind of relationship you want to have with the pet, says Cressman.
 Do you want a pet that requires a lot of attention or one that offers minimal interaction and is quite independent?